 A team of PSEG Long Island External Affairs staff will identify a set of stakeholders in the capital project outreach process.
 These stakeholders will be comprised of internal and external representatives, and may include state and local elected officials or their designees; New York State agencies and/or authorities; customers; other utilities, and PSEG Long Island staff from a range of business areas.
 The External Affairs team will garner feedback about how stakeholders describe a successful outreach campaign and seek recommendations about how to measure outreach success and cost effectiveness.

 Based upon feedback gathered through the interviewing process, External Affairs will develop and pilot an Outreach Scorecard measuring the performance of outreach campaigns on the selected metrics.
 After a six-month pilot, the External Affairs team will review the effectiveness of the pilot scorecard.
 The team will improve upon scorecard metrics based upon lessons learned during the pilot.
-The Outreach Scorecard will be fully implemented in early 2020.

 Deliverables/Milestones Due Date Status Comments

-Meet with stakeholders to gather 3/15/2019 Not Started
+Meet with stakeholders to gather 3/15/2019 Completed

 input into outreach goals and

 potential measures of outreach

 effectiveness

-Develop a template scorecard 6/15/2019 Not Started
+Develop a template scorecard 6/15/2019 Completed

 containing metrics on outreach

 effectiveness, cost-efficiency, and

 appropriateness of outreach

 targeting

-Implement outreach scorecard for a 12/15/2019 Not Started
+Implement outreach scorecard for a 12/15/2019 Completed

 six-month pilot period commencing

 June 2019 and ending December

 2019

-Finalize public outreach scorecard 3/15/2020 Not Started
+Finalize public outreach scorecard 3/15/2020 In Progress See Feedback comment below.

 based on findings from pilot period,

 summarize pilot findings

 The project will be fully implemented using in-house labor.
 Implementation is anticipated to take 300 hours to develop both tools at a cost of \$118 per hour, for a total of approximately \$35,400.
 No direct cost benefits are associated with this initiative.
 Customers will ultimately benefit through improvements in project communications and outreach.